sarvamjha005-dev/FACE-MASK-DETECTOR-USING-CNN/README.md

 2)training_mask_detector_on_image:-This is our mask detector .This part of the model is trained on a dataset .It determnines whether an image has a mask or not.It uses a pretrained MOBILENETV2 and imagenet weights and biases

-3)Detect-mask from video:This is the Face detector .It Detects a face when video input/webcam is turned o.It uses openCV
+3)Detect-mask from video:This is the Face detector .It Detects a face when video input/webcam is turned on.It uses openCV

 4)Anaconda :-For setting up the live webcam/video input environmwnt